 Because classes are project-based, technology-infused, and student driven, students are expected to take an active role in their learning.
 Project-based learning can be challenging because students are building interpersonal skills, communication skills, leadership skills, problem solving skills, and time management skills, as they tackle a variety of challenges.
-However, most students find it very rewarding when they look back and reflect on what they have learned and how they have made their learning of competencies/skills "visible."
+Many are used to "sit and get" instruction and engage in a productive struggle to take a more active role in their learning as they engage in project-based learning.
+However, most students find it very rewarding when they look back and reflect on what they have learned and how they have grown.

 I'm looking forward to a great school year.
 Contact me (see contact information below my Bitmoji) with any questions or concerns.

 Instructor864-847-4121 ext.
 2133Fax: 864-847-3539EducationB.S. in Management,Clemson University (1992)Master of HR Development,Clemson University (1994)M.A. in School Leadership,Furman University (2009)Postgraduate Courses & Endorsementin Digital & Online Learning,College of Charleston (2018-2020)SC Areas of CertificationBusiness EducationSecondary PrincipalSecondary SupervisorSC Certification EndorsementsOnline TeachingRead to SucceedCurrent InterestsInstructional and Digital Technology

 Project-based LearningAuthentic AssessmentDigital Portfolios21st Century SkillsBusiness Experience (1992-2002)Human ResourcesMarketing/AdvertisingOperations ManagementInventory ControlMerchandisingBudgetingLoss Prevention